 When designing a dark theme, use grey color instead of solid black for showing space and elevation in an environment with wide depth range.

 Apply limited color accents in dark theme UIs, so the majority of space is dedicated to dark surfaces.

 3. Save energy

-In products that require efficiency (such as devices with OLED screens), conserve battery life by reducing the use of light pixels.
+When designing the dark mode in products that require efficiency (such as devices with OLED screens), conserve battery life by reducing the use of light pixels.